jacobvarner/100-days-of-code/r1-log.md

 ### R1D51

 I got started on another D3.js project.
 This time I am trying to make a heat map of the global temperature variance over the past two centuries.
 I've got my x-axis set up correctly because it's just the years again but I'm having trouble with the y-axis.
 I am given months as integers and need to display the month name.
 For some reason I got it to convert correctly, but it labeled every tick on the axis as December.

+### R1D52

+Finished the heat map for global temperature using D3.js.
+I figured out how to use the .scaleBand to scale each section to be 'center aligned' and line up like the example.